rsmith49/ttr-board-generator/README.md

 # Playing the Game
-To run the jar file located in desktop/build/libs/desktop-1.0.jar, use java -jar <file>
+To run the jar file located in desktop/build/libs/desktop-1.0.jar, use java -jar [jar_file_name]

 To import project to Intellij, select Import Project, and select the gradle.build file.
 Then on the next prompt, uncheck "Create separate module per source set"